quirkey/magick/README.md

 ### ImageMagick is Magic

 Though Go's stdlib includes utilities for working with images, ImageMagick is one of the industry standards, not only in its relative ease-of-use for simple operations (like thumbnailing) but also in it's smart anti-aliasing and other proven techniques.
-We wanted to utilize the fast and conccurent environment that Go provides with the known and reliable output of what we were already seeing with ImageMagick.
+We wanted to utilize the fast and concurrent environment that Go provides with the known and reliable output of what we were already seeing with ImageMagick.

 ### Simple, High-level Operations

-There are other libraries that wrap ImageMagick or related libraries, but we were looking/aiming for something that had simple functions that handled the most common operations, that we wanted needed in our web applications: Thumbnailing (Resizing/Cropping), adding shadows, converting to jpg, etc.
+There are other libraries that wrap ImageMagick or related libraries, but we were looking/aiming for something that had simple functions that handled the most common operations, that we wanted and needed in our web applications: Thumbnailing (Resizing/Cropping), adding shadows, converting to jpg, etc.

 ### Works with BLOBs